 EU REGULATIONS – MiFID

-On 3 January 2018, the much delayed Market in Financial Instruments Directive (MiFID) and its accompanying Regulation (MiFIR), will finally take effect across the whole of the European Economic Area.
+On 3 January 2018, the much delayed Market in Financial Instruments Directive (MiFID) and its accompanying Regulation (MiFIR), took effect across the whole of the European Economic Area.
 MiFID II, as it is collectively known, is a complex and multifaceted piece of legislation that will have a profound effect on market operations and shape the world of trading in predictable and unpredictable ways for years to come.

 From 3 January 360T will: